mchmdsaleh/expenseOwl/README.md

 ### Authentication

 ExpenseOwl now ships with multi-user support.
 Accounts are stored in PostgreSQL and sessions are issued as short-lived JWTs that are persisted in Redis so administrators can revoke them instantly.
+Two roles are supported: `admin` and `user`.
+Administrators can manage accounts via the web UI (`/admin/users`) or the admin API.
 The frontend provides a `/auth` screen for sign-up and sign-in, while the JSON API exposes matching endpoints:

 - `POST /api/v1/user/signup`
 - `POST /api/v1/user/login`